ColumPaget/certtool.lua/manpage.md

 : organization 2-letter country code of certificate

 -email <address>
-: contact email address of certificate
+: contact email address of certificate, or email to send validations to (zerossl)

 -ca <C.A. name>
 : name of certificate authority to use when creating certificates